-There are many ways for taking a screenshot in Windows 10 as nearly every computer user occasionally needs to capture it.
+There are many ways for taking a screenshot in Windows as nearly every computer user occasionally needs to capture it.
 Apps too can take screenshots directly with or without your permission.
-If you want to then there’s a way to disable this feature.
+If you want to, then there’s a way to disable this feature.

-Microsoft respects the privacy of its users and to help them maintain their privacy, it allows controlling apps that take screenshots, gather information about their browsing behavior, etc. In this post, we’ll cover two how to prevent apps to take screenshots in Windows 10.
+Microsoft respects the privacy of its users and to help them maintain their privacy, it allows controlling apps that take screenshots, gather information about their browsing behavior, etc. In this post, we’ll cover two how to prevent apps from taking screenshots in Windows 11/10.

 1] Prevent or Allow access to apps to the camera via Settings

 In Windows 10:

 - Click the Start button in the lower-left corner of your computer screen.

 - Choose Settings and then, select Privacy tile.

 - When the Privacy screen appears, scroll down to the Apps Permissions section.

 - You need to toggle the switches as required.